 4) The establishment of a tradition of two or more years of service (not necessarily military service) for all mentally and physically capable citizens.

 5) Recognize that the democratic peace theory is a deeply flawed model.
 Instead of obsessively focusing on establishing “democracy,” the U.S. should focus on establishing the rule of law, adherence to international norms, and the fostering of governments amenable (or at least not inimical) to Western values and US interests.

-Kant, Immanuel, “Essays and Treaties on Moral, Political, and Various Political Subjects,” 1798.
+Kant, Immanuel, “Essays and Treatises on Moral, Political, and Various Political Subjects,” 1798.